Office of the Public Guardian and Trustee

 If you would like to provide feedback to the OPGT, you can do so through any one of the local offices by:

 All feedback is reviewed by an OPGT staff member.
 If the feedback is a complaint about the service standards, staff will attempt to respond immediately.
 If you are not satisfied with the response, the complaint will be heard by the manager of the related OPGT business unit who will respond within ten business days.

 OPGT resources and annual financial statements

-Visit Publications Ontario to access the free power of attorney kit, all OPGT brochures and forms.
+Visit Publications Ontario to access the free power of attorney kit, the OPGT’s annual reports and all brochures and forms.

 Thunder Bay Office